supabase/realtime/README.md

 # Supabase Realtime

 > Status: Unfit for production

 > This repo hasn't yet implemented Socket Authentication so it is not recommended for use in production

 Listens to changes in a PostgreSQL Database and broadcasts them over websockets.
 This is the realtime server for usage with your development machine.
-To use in production we recommend using the hosted version found at [supabase.io](supabase.io)

 - [Usage](#usage)
   - [Client](#client)